second-state/wasm-learning/faas/hello-context/README.md

 ## FaaS

 Upload the wasm file to the FaaS.
+Perhaps have a quick check to see what the name of the file in the `pkg` dir is i.e. `hello_bg.wasm` or `hello_lib_bg.wasm etc.

 ```
 $ curl --location --request POST 'https://rpc.ssvm.secondstate.io:8081/api/executables' \
 --header 'Content-Type: application/octet-stream' \
 --header 'SSVM-Description: say hello' \
---data-binary '@pkg/hello_lib_bg.wasm'
+--data-binary '@pkg/hello_bg.wasm'
 ```
 Returns a fresh wasm id for you to use on the upcoming requests (i.e. please don't use 123)
 ```